Doug Mathis: Tampa Bay Rays

 On April 16, 2014, Mathis signed a minor league contract with the Tampa Bay Rays.

 Uni-President 7-Eleven Lions

 On May 7, 2015, Mathis signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.

 Coaching career

 Seattle Mariners

 Mathis was the pitching coach of the Clinton LumberKings in the Seattle Mariners organization in 2017 and 2018.

 Toronto Blue Jays

 Mathis moved to the Toronto Blue Jays organization in 2019, as the pitching coach of the Buffalo Bisons.

 Texas Rangers

 Mathis was named the bullpen coach of the Texas Rangers on January 2, 2020.
 Mathis was named a Rangers co-pitching coach, along with Brendan Sagara, following the 2019 season.
 The Rangers dismissed Mathis and Sagara after the 2022 season.

 Los Angeles Dodgers

 On February 23, 2024, Mathis was hired by the Los Angeles Dodgers to serve as a pitching coach for their Triple–A affiliate, the Oklahoma City Comets.

+Toros de Tijuana

+On January 8, 2026, Mathis was hired to serve as the pitching coach for the Toros de Tijuana of the Mexican League.